RasulAlakbarli/notes-from-ultrascale-playbook/docs/index.md

 1. **Parallel Processing:** All 8 GPUs begin the forward pass independently.
 They process their respective micro-batches
 2. **The Routing Decision:** When the micro-batches reach the MoE layer, the Router analyzes every token in every micro-batch.
 It decides which of the 8 experts is best suited to handle each specific token.
 3. **The Token Exchange (All-to-All):** Since "Expert 1" lives on GPU 1 and "Expert 8" lives on GPU 8, the GPUs must swap tokens.
 If GPU 1 is holding a token that needs Expert 8, it "dispatches" that token across the network.
-4. **Specialized Computation:** Once the exchange is complete, each GPU finds itself holding a new batch of tokens that all specifically required its local expert.
+4. **Specialized Computation:** Once the exchange is complete, each GPU finds itself holding a new batch of tokens that all specifically require its local expert.
 The GPU performs the FFN calculation and then "returns" the tokens to their original owners.

 # Summary